-With World Cup experience now on Abby Ghent’s resume, her next step is to add World Cup points and gun for an Olympic start.
-Go Abby Go!
+With World Cup experience now on the resume, the next step is to add World Cup points and gun for a start at the 2015 World Championships on home snow in Beaver Creek, CO.
 (Roger Witney/Alpine Canada)

 Laurenne Ross (Bend, OR) captured the first U.S. title of her career with a mere .01 second super G victory over Stacey Cook (Mammoth Mountain, CA) Friday at the Nature Valley U.S. Alpine Championships at Squaw Valley.

 The U.S. Ski and Snowboard Association named a group of 15 elite athletes to compete at the 2013 FIS Alpine Junior World Ski Championship scheduled for Feb.
 19-28 at Le Massif and Mont Ste Anne, Quebec.

 All eyes will be watching Mikaela Shiffrin, Julia Mancuso and potentially Lindsey Vonn when the Nature Valley Aspen Winternational takes over the historic Colorado ski town Thanksgiving weekend with a pair of Audi FIS Alpine World Cup tech races.

 The speed training season is officially underway in South American as the women's U.S. Ski Team, including Olympic gold medalists Lindsey Vonn (Vail, CO) and Julia Mancuso (Squaw Valley, CA), begin their second week in Portillo.

 Julia Mancuso landed a massive 1.2 second super G victory at the Nature Valley U.S. Alpine Championships Friday to extend her national title record to 14 in spring-like Winter Park.